 Taken from Van Zandt County Texas Biographies 1848-1991 Vol. II.
 Thanks to Kitty Wheeler for the original information and for permission to use it on the web site.
-Additions, corrections, complaints and compliments should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, complaints and compliments should be submitted to Betty Miller and Patsy Vinson.
 The information that is included in this document is transcribed portions of information that appear in the above referenced book.

 One of the earliest businesses was a saw mill owned by [David O.] Roark (the first postmaster) and Chrestman; which firm was succeeded by Youngblood and Snider.
 This was Jacob Youngblood (the second postmaster) the father of D. B., E. J., and Marion honored citizens during the early 1900s.
 The next firm was Smith and George.
 W. A. Smith, a veteran Methodist minister, later moved to Cream Level before the Civil War.
 After the war the firm Smith & Palmer (another postmaster) began business and Smith sold out to Palmer who was soon burned out.
 The firm of Malone and Thomas succeeded.